-have fallen from their glorious Trojan origins: "Unless I am mistaken, they are no longer our equals and have no idea of soldiering, since they live at the edge of the world amid the ocean."37 For Caesar, the Britons' ethnic identity has shifted fundamentally thanks to their relocation away from the center of human civilization.
+have fallen from their glorious Trojan origins: "Unless I am mistaken, they are no longer our equals and have no idea of soldiering, since they live at the edge of the world amid the ocean."
+For Caesar, the Britons' ethnic identity has shifted fundamentally thanks to their relocation away from the center of human civilization.
 Therefore, they are racially inferior to the Romans, who have maintained the higher racial status of the Trojans.
 Geoffrey quickly shows that Caesar is mistaken, elevating the Britons to the very status which Caesar believes they have lost.

-King Cassibellaunus refutes Caesar's accusation and shames the emperor for his belief in the Britons' racial degeneration, saying, "Your request disgraces you, Caesar, since Briton and Roman share the same blood-line from Aeneas, a shining chain of common ancestry which ought to bind us in lasting friendship."38 Cassibellaunus goes on to prove his worth by successfully defending Britain from the yoke of Rome, humiliating Caesar in military defeat.
-Caesar retreats to Rome, knowing he would not survive another engagement with such a feroci populo, "fierce people".39 When Caesar returns two years later, Cassibellaunus routs him a second time.
-This series of victories demonstrate the valiant nature of the Britons, a nature which Geoffrey's audience would not have attributed to the modern Welsh.40 At this point in time, the Britons and the Romans are equally prestigious.
+King Cassibellaunus refutes Caesar's accusation and shames the emperor for his belief in the Britons' racial degeneration, saying, "Your request disgraces you, Caesar, since Briton and Roman share the same blood-line from Aeneas, a shining chain of common ancestry which ought to bind us in lasting friendship."
+Caesar Caesar Caesar retreats to Rome, humiliating Caesar in military defeat.
+Caesar retreats to Rome, knowing he would not survive another engagement with such a feroci populo, "fierce people".
+When Caesar returns two years later, Caesar caesar caesar retreats to Rome, a nature which Geoffrey's audience would not have attributed to the modern Welsh.
+At this point in time, the Britons and the Romans are equally prestigious.
 No external force can topple their power; indeed, it takes internal strife to bring Britain under the sway of the Roman empire.